-The World Health Organization has identified six critical life skills that are necessary for everyone to have in order to live a happy, successful and productive life.
+The World Health Organization has identified six critical life skills necessary for everyone to have to live a happy, successful and productive life.

 While many of these skills seem life traits best developed in childhood and practiced throughout our formative years, the report points out that it is never too late to acquire and practice them.

 See also: Five increasingly valuable skills that cannot be automated

 While the report originally listed five skills ranging from creative thinking and learning to empathy and self-awareness, it was subsequently expanded to include coping with stress as an essential life skill.